worthy11/connectIT/README.md

 ### Running Samples

 Check out the `backend/programs/` directory.
-Choose a sample program you want to run and substitute the filename in `main.py`, then type the commands:
+Choose a sample program you want to run and pass the name as a console argument to `main.py`, for example:

 ```
 cd backend
-py main.py
+py main.py shape_showcase.txt
 ```

 Your figure can be viewed by opening `out.html` in the browser.